AKJ7/dinorunner/README.md

 ## Description
-This project contains a port of the famous Chrome's Dinosaur Game written in C.
+This project contains a port of the famous Chrome's Dinosaur Game written in C, C++.

 It is designed to be used as a configurable backend library accessable to a wide range of programming languages (using i.e. CFFIs) and hardware architectures.